iampenwing/AoC2025/README.md

 Complete refactor of the code.
 Well... not completely, just enough...
 I needed to keep better track of postioions of things though so maybe `max` functions wouldn't have worked.

 Took me a bit to get the counting logic right in finding the highest and it's position - I thought I could track position int he tuple... why am I such an idiot?

+## Day 4

+### Part 1

+Why do I not have a `countAround` function yet... oh yeah, because it's all too specific every puzzle...

+### Part 2

+OK, let's reverse the polarity of some of the conditionals and add some iterative... and blam